pascomnet/documentation/site/content/endpoints/behnke/_index.en.md

 ---
-title: Behnke Door Intercom Station
+title: Behnke Door Intercom
-description: How to integrate the door intercom statio from Behnke into your pascom phone system
+description: How to integrate Behnke door intercoms systems into your pascom phone system
 weight: 10
 ---